 How much water is used from the Gnangara groundwater system?

-About 13 per cent was taken by householders for gardens using domestic bores.
+About 14 per cent was taken for gardens by households using domestic bores.